Solid Waste Facilities

 Metro Vancouver takes this approach to solid waste management: Planning for less waste, improving reuse and recycling systems and managing the remaining waste reflects the public’s expectations of high environmental stewardship, as well as the desire to keep waste management affordable.
 Current goals include reducing the waste generated and aspiring to recycle 80% of the region’s waste.

-Updates on the status of the Metro Vancouver Solid Waste Management Plan update process.
+Updates on the status of the Metro Vancouver Solid Waste Management Plan update process, and other solid waste reports and resources.